CPSC-449-Projects/project3/CPSC-449-Project3/README.txt

 $ python3 create_polls_table.py

+Expected Output:

+Table status: ACTIVE

 12. To load the database for the 'users' and 'posts' services, command:

 $ ./bin/init.sh

 13. Please replace the content of 'haproxy.cfg' file in your system with the content of 'haproxy.cfg' in the "etc" folder.

+### HOW TO START THE SERVICES ###

+# Note: Please finish all steps from 'INSTALLATION AND SETUP' section to avoid any errors, bugs, or failures before running the services by following steps below.

+1. Run AWS Dynamodb locally, please follow the step #9 in 'INSTALLATION AND SETUP' section.

-   Then, to configure HAProxy to present as an HTTP load balancer, command:
+2. To configure HAProxy to present as an HTTP load balancer, command on another terminal:

 $ sudo systemctl start haproxy

-14. To start microservices concurrently, command on another terminal:
+3. To start microservices concurrently, command on the terminal:

-$ foreman start --formation user_services=1,timelines_services=3, like_service=1, poll_services=1
+$ foreman start --formation service_registry=1,user_services=1,timelines_services=3,like_service=1,poll_services=1

-15. To begin using the services, please open another terminal and read 'MICROSERVICES - DETAILED DESCRIPTIONS' section for more detail.
+4. To begin using the services, please open another terminal and read 'MICROSERVICES - DETAILED DESCRIPTIONS' section for more detail.